michimiura/image_pre_processing_for_FISH-QUANT/README.md

 (5) create DAPI and GFP maximum projection of focal z-stacks (focal plane +/- 2) and save for segmentation.

-## 2. Run Cellpose
+## 2. Run cellpose

 For example,
 ```
 python -m cellpose --dir /mnt/g/yyyymmdd/Segmentation --img_filt _DAPI --pretrained_model cyto --chan 0 --diameter 75 --save_tif --no_npy
 python -m cellpose --dir /mnt/g/yyyymmdd/Segmentation --img_filt _GFP --pretrained_model cyto --chan 0 --diameter 150 --save_tif --no_npy
 ```
 I find that the nuclei are more accurately captured with the option `--pretrained_model cyto` for my cells.
+Cellpose is seriously remarkable in identifying cytoplasmic boundaries of adherent cells contacting with each other.

 ## 3. Run R script outline_from_cellpose.v3.R